metricMastersData/DSP_Project/README.md

 #### Features/Columns in the Dataset
 This dataset contains following feautures:
-- `IATA`: The IATA code of the airport (categorical, e.g., 'Denver Inti', 'Adams').
+- `IATA`: The IATA code of the airport
-- `AIRPORT`: The name of the airport (categorical, e.g., 'Denver Inti', 'Adams').
+- `AIRPORT`: The name of the airport
-- `CITY`: The city of the airport (categorical, e.g., 'Denver', 'Little Rock').
+- `CITY`: The city of the airport
--  `STATE`: The state of the airport (categorical, e.g., 'CO', 'AR').
+-  `STATE`: The state of the airport
-- `COUNTRY`: The Country of the airport (categorical, e.g., 'USA', 'USA').
+- `COUNTRY`: The Country of the airport
-- `LATITUDE`: The Latitude of the airport (numerical, float).
+- `LATITUDE`: The Latitude of the airport
-- `LONGITUDE`: The Longitude of the airport (numerical, float).
+- `LONGITUDE`: The Longitude of the airport

 *Raw csv datasets available in **master** branch.